Kimiko Hahn: Poetry works

 The latter, Earshot, received the Theodore Roethke Memorial Poetry Prize and an Association of Asian American Studies Literature Award.
 In 1996, her poem "Possession: A Zuihitsu" (originally published in Another Chicago Magazine) was included in the anthology the Best American Poetry, and The Unbearable Heart received an American Book Award.
 Other honors for her work include the Lila Wallace–Reader's Digest Writer's Award, the Shelley Memorial Prize, and the PEN/Voelcker Award.
+In 2023, Hahn received the Ruth Lilly Poetry Prize for lifetime achievement.
 She has received fellowships from the National Endowment for the Arts, Guggenheim Foundation, and the New York Foundation for the Arts.

-Aside from poetry, Hahn has written for film such as the 1995 two-hour HBO special, "Ain't Nuthin' But a She-Thing" (for which she also recorded the voice-overs); and most recently, a text for "Everywhere at Once," Holly Fisher's film based on Peter Lindbergh's still photos and narrated by Jeanne Moreau.
+Aside from poetry, Hahn has written for film such as the 1995 two-hour HBO special, Ain't Nuthin' But a She-Thing (for which she also recorded the voice-overs); and most recently, a text for Everywhere at Once, Holly Fisher's film based on Peter Lindbergh's still photos and narrated by Jeanne Moreau.
 The latter premiered at the 2007 Cannes Film Festival and presented at the 2008 Tribeca Film Festival.